Single-member LLCs for investing: What you need to know

 The share of business activity represented by pass-through entities has been rising for several decades.

-Pass-through taxation means that any profits or losses earned by the company pass through the business and on to members.
+Pass-through taxation means any profits or losses the company earns pass through the business and on to members.
 So each member is held personally liable for reporting their portion of capital gains or losses on their own yearly federal tax return.

 Since there are multiple possibilities for managing taxes as an investing LLC.
-The way you pay tax and do your tax return should be discussed with a financial advisor or tax professional.
+How you pay taxes and do your tax return should be discussed with a financial advisor or tax professional.

 Simplified Employee Pension (SEP) IRA

-A Simplified Employee Pension (SEP) plan provides business owners with a simplified method to contribute toward the employees’ retirement accounts as well as their own retirement savings.
+A Simplified Employee Pension (SEP) plan provides business owners with a simplified method to contribute toward the employees’ retirement accounts and their retirement savings.

 The contributions will be made to an Individual Retirement Account or Annuity (IRA) set up for each plan participant (a SEP-IRA).